 The Temple Street Night Market is a top attraction in Hong Kong.
 The market stretches between Jordan Road and Kansu Streets and the stall are open from 4 pm.
 Although is only after dark that the streets get busy with avid vendors, curious tourists and smell of food.
 The market is safe, stroll around, find a place to eat and stay until late so you can catch the fortune tellers, opera singers and much more.
 If you feel like buying, don’t forget to bargain.
 At the market all prices are negotiable.

 > Enjoy a night out at Soho, Lan Kwai Fong or Mongkok

-Soho is an upscale area of Hong Kong Island perfect for drinks and dine.
-It’s full of bars, restaurant, art cafes and expats.
-If that’s too fancy for you give a try to the bras at Lan Kwai Fong, close to Soho is has a more laidback vibe and more than 90 bar/restaurants you can choose from.
+Soho is an upscale area of Hong Kong Island perfect for drinks and dining.
+It’s full of bars, restaurants, art cafes, and expats.
+If that’s too fancy for you to give a try to the bras at Lan Kwai Fong, close to Soho is has a more laidback vibe and more than 90 bars/restaurants you can choose from.
 This is the perfect spot to celebrate events or special holidays.
 We were there during Halloween and had so much fun.

 > Wine and Dine Festival

 We were lucky to be in Hong Kong during the Wine and Dine Festival, one of the biggest and most delicious events in town.
 We manage to squeeze in our Hong Kong itinerary one night at the festival and it was amazing.
 Super organized, with a great selection of wines, food stalls from all around the world and great shows.
 My only regret is that we went only to the last night of the festival, if I knew it would be so good I would have managed to visit the Wine and Dine more times.

 Now let’s talk about unique and unusual things to do in Hong Kong.
 Discover this different side of Hong Kong is not easy, you’ll need to go beyond the tourist attractions and find a local person to guide you.